Alessandro-Salerno/htmc/README.md

 ## CGI web server
 The easiest (and slowest) way to use htmc is to create a simple CGI web server in a high level language and invoke htmc when handling request.
-In this example, [Golang]() is used as it's one of the simplest native languages that supports these features out of the box.
+In this example, [Golang](https://go.dev/) is used as it's one of the simplest native languages that supports these features out of the box.

-1. Write and compile a simple CGI web server in go
+1. Write and compile a simple CGI web server in Go

 ```go
 package main